ShaneMcC/blog.dataforce.org.uk/content/posts/2008-08-05-gmail-apply-labels-to-email-from-group-members.md

  This script will login to gmail, and add labels to messages for contact groups.

- By default the script will only check items from the past 2 days where email was recieved.
+ By default the script will only check items from the past 2 days where email was received.

  Loop mode can be enabled to save logging in repeatedly from cron.
- Loop mode may fail after some time if google kills the session, or gmail becomes unavailable or so.
+ Loop mode may fail after some time if Google kills the session, or gmail becomes unavailable or so.
 (Untested in these situations).
-On the other hand it may also just keep running indefinetly as if no problem occured, loop mode is relatively untested and was added as an after thought.
+On the other hand it may also just keep running indefinitely as if no problem occurred, loop mode is relatively untested and was added as an after thought.

  When running in loop mode, it is best to have a crontab entry also that checks